Vaginal Birth After Cesarean Delivery

 In 1916, one doctor, EB Cragin, advised the New York Association of Obstetricians and Gynecologists, "Once a cesarean, always a cesarean."
 For the next 60 years, most obstetricians advised their patients accordingly.
 This was believed to be the safest management for women who had previously had a cesarean delivery.

 Cesarean delivery, also known as cesarean section, is major abdominal surgery involving two incisions (cuts): One is an incision through the skin and abdominal wall and the second is an incision opening the uterus to deliver the baby.
 While at times necessary, especially in emergencies or for the safety of the mother or the baby, cesarean childbirth is not a procedure to be undertaken lightly by the doctor or the expectant mother.
 Many women who have had cesarean deliveries wish to deliver their next baby vaginally if possible.
 Vaginal childbirth occurs when the baby is delivered through the birth canal and vagina.

-By 1988, 25% of all babies were delivered by cesarean.
-Only 3% of babies were delivered vaginally if the mother had undergone a cesarean delivery before.
+By 1988, a quarter of all babies were delivered by cesarean.
+Very few babies were delivered vaginally if the mother had undergone a cesarean delivery before.
 To curb the increasing rate of cesarean birth, both the US National Institutes of Health (NIH) and the American College of Obstetricians and Gynecologists (ACOG) encouraged doctors to allow a woman to try to deliver her baby vaginally if she had undergone a prior cesarean delivery.

 Harish M Sehdev, MD

 Mary L Windle, PharmD

 Must Read Articles Related to Vaginal Birth After Cesarean Delivery

 Patient Comments & Reviews